kumahq/kuma/docs/madr/decisions/046-grpc-tcp-probes.md

 ## Considered Options

-**Option 1:** Transform gRPC and TCP probes to HTTP probes, and merge into the existing HTTP based Virtual Probes listener
+**Option 1:** Transform gRPC and TCP probes to HTTP probes, use an intermediate Virtual Probe Handler to handle all incoming probe traffic.

-**Option 2:** Allocate a new and separated port for each of the gRPC probes, and route them back to the application probe handling port accordingly.
+**Option 2:** Allocate a new and separated port for each of the gRPC and TCP probes, and route them back to the application probe handling port accordingly.

-### Proposed option: option 1 - Transform gRPC probes to HTTP probes, merge all the HTTP probes by one HTTP listener
+### Proposed option: option 1 - Transform gRPC and TCP probes to HTTP probes, use an intermediate Virtual Probe Handler to handle all incoming probe traffic.

-Transform user defined gRPC probes into HTTP probes first and then use the existing Virtual Probe HTTP listener to handle incoming probe traffic.
-This needs n new intermediate layer translating HTTP probes back into gRPC probes (the translator), a reasonable place is put it in the kuma-dp.
+Transform user defined gRPC and TCP probes into HTTP probes first, create a HTTP based Virtual Probe Handler in `kuma-dp` to handle all incoming probe traffic sent from `kubelet`.
+This handler translates HTTP probes back into original format (gRPC, TCP or user defined HTTP probes) and eventually be handled by the application.

-Handling incoming probe request from kubelet:
+The Virtual Probe Handler will handle incoming probe requests like this:

-1. If the user defines an HTTP probe, requests from kubelet are forwarded/redirected to application directly with necessary path/port rewriting, etc.
+1. If the user defines an HTTP probe, requests from kubelet are rewritten back to the user defined paths and forwarded to the application port.

-2. If the user defines a gRPC probe, we'll also receive HTTP requests from kubelet, since they are transformed to HTTP probes.
-We forward these requests to the translator and the translator is responsible for handling the probe request, by detecting the actual status from the application.
+2. If the user defines a gRPC probe, the Virtual Probe Handler will also receive HTTP requests from kubelet, since they are transformed to HTTP probes.
+The handler will then detect the actual status from the application by sending gRPC health check requests and respond to HTTP requests accordingly.

+3. If the user defines a TCP probe, The handler will then detect the actual status from the application by establishing connections to the application port and respond to HTTP requests accordingly.

-The whole workflow will be like the following diagram:
+The whole workflow can be described as the following diagram, the column "Transformed" will be put into pod manifest after the Kuma sidecar/init containers are injected into a pod:

 ```
+  User Defined      Transformed            Virtual Probe Handler                Application Endpoint

-  kubelet (TCP Probes)                                   HTTP to TCP translator  --->  Application (TCP port)
+  TCP Probes                                         HTTP to TCP translator  -->   TCP server
                ↘                                    ↗
-                 Pod (HTTP Probes)  --->  Virtual Probe Listener (HTTP routing)
+  HTTP Probes -->  Pod (HTTP Probes)  -->  kuma-dp --> HTTP to HTTP rewriter -->  HTTP handler
                ↗                                    ↘
-  kubelet (gRPC Probes)                                  HTTP to gRPC translator  --->  Application (gRPC healthcheck)
+  gRPC Probes                                        HTTP to gRPC translator -->  gRPC healthcheck service
 ```

+By also using this same Virtual Probe Handler in `kuma-dp` to handle user defined HTTP probes, we remove the requirements to generate a Virtual Probe listener within Envoy.
+As a side effect, it adds a requirement to exclude this port of the "Virtual Probe Handler" from the traffic redirection mechanism.

+In this way, we can unify the handling of all user defined probes, and removes the `probes` field from the `Dataplane` object.

 #### Positive Consequences

-- Don't need to introduce new ports for gRPC probes
+- Don't need to introduce new port for virtual probes

 - Better user experience: don't need to introduce new annotations, the user can still specify the port as they are doing now.

-- Less virtual listeners on sidecar and saves a port to be taken from application: the translator will be used to handle both TCP probes and gRPC probes
+- Less virtual listeners on sidecars: the translator will be used to handle all three types of probes

-- Don't need to introduce new fields on the `Dataplane` object
+- Simplifies the model by removing the `probes` field, and don't need to introduce new fields on the `Dataplane` object,

 #### Negative Consequences